About the Transportation Alternatives Program (TAP)

 - Historic preservation and rehabilitation of historic transportation facilities both land and water such as building structures and canals;

-- Environmental to address stormwater management, control, and water pollution prevention or abatement related to highway construction or due to highway runoff;
+- Environmental mitigation to address stormwater management, control, and water pollution prevention or abatement related to highway construction or due to highway runoff;

 - Reduce vehicle-caused wildlife mortality or restore and maintain connectivity among terrestrial or aquatic habitats.